alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 In **Part 1**, we contrasted `Map` (`Select`) vs `Bind` (`SelectMany`) and built `Maybe<T>` for optional pipelines.

-The `Result` monad sequences computations that could fail.
+The `Result` monad sequences and composes computations that could fail.
 Each step either produces a successful value or short-circuits with an `Error`, until you handle it.
 Use it when you want failures (and their reasons) to be explicit in the type.
+If you need to return multiple errors, e.g., validating a form, or there are multiple statuses that don't fit neatly into success/failure, then the Result monad might not be a good fit.
+We'll go into some other monads that might be more appropriate for that later in the series.

 This post applies the same pattern to failures with `Result<TSuccess, TError>`: like `Maybe`, but with an error value; it short-circuits until `Match`, keeping failures explicit and flow linear.[^checked-exceptions]